 8. Heal your inner child.
 Write a letter to your childhood self, look at photos of you as a child, what scars did you carry and why, tell your inner child that it is loveable and worthy, think and write down the things you loved doing as a child.

-9. Shift your focus, you will go through a period of time where you are drawn into your past, they will be running through your mind, the pull of the trauma bond, you might still need to work out some of your past, set aside time to do so, don’t let it steal your present day.
+9. Shift your focus, and you will go through a period of time where you are drawn into your past, they will be running through your mind, the pull of the trauma bond, you might still need to work out some of your past, set aside time to do so, don’t let it steal your present day.

 You are now more aware of yourself and educated on life itself, create new visions and dreams for you, take those steps to make these happen, the possibilities are endless, and you never know how far you can go.
 When you feel down, focus on how far you’ve come, even if that’s just getting out, changing one thing can change everything for you.